purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-Interview-Questions/interview-questions.md

 Probabilistic networks: They are graphical models of interactions among a set of variables, where the variables are represented as nodes of a graph and the interaction as directed edges between the vertices.
 It allows a compact description of complex stochastic relationships among several random variables.

+## Question

+**What is a neural network?**

+Much like a human brain, the neural network is a network of different neurons connected in a way that helps information flow from one neuron to the other.
+It is a function that maps input to desired output with a given set of inputs.
+Structurally, it is organized into an input layer, an output layer, and one or more hidden layers.

 ## Question 1

 **You have come across some missing data in your dataset.
 How will you handle it?**